BenLloydPearson/handbook/Benefits and Perks/Office Perks.md

 ## Health and Wellness

-Nylas offers a monthly $100 stipend for health and wellness services, hosted and administered by Cherry.
+Nylas offers a monthly $100 stipend for health and wellness services, hosted and administered by Zestful.
 This balance rolls over during a 12 month period, allowing you to save and spend flexibly.

 Through this flexible program, we can help support what wellness means to you.

+## Getting To Know You

+Nylas offers a monthly $20 stipend for coffee, hosted and administered by Zestful.
+Employees are encouraged to use this stipend to go get coffee/tea with each other and get to know each other better.

+Additionally, we use an app called Donut to randomly pair you with someone else at the company every 2 weeks and encourage you to use this stipend to get to know them better.

 ## Commuter Benefits